I hope you enjoy this blog post.

 6. Gold Rolex Oyster Perpetual (Dr. Rajendra Prasad)

-While Sotheby’s has valued this unique timepiece at an astonishing $444 000, the timepiece has never been sold.
-This is because the Indian government has worked to intervene in the sale of the watch, to return it to its rightful owners, Prasad’s family, it may remain in their hands from now one.
+While Sotheby’s has valued this unique timepiece at an astonishing $444 000, as of 2022 this expensive Rolex has never been sold.
+This is because the Indian government has worked to intervene in the sale of the watch, to return it to its rightful owners, Prasad’s family, it may remain in their hands from now on.

 5. Rolex GMT Master II Ice

 When it comes to incredible luxury, there are few watches out there that quite match up to the GMT Master II Ice.
 One of the costliest Rolex models as of 2023, priced on the marketing at $485 350, the purchase of this unique piece is certainly not one to take lightly – but it’s bound to be a showstopper; however, you choose to display it.

 4. Oyster Albino Cosmograph Daytona (Eric Clapton)

 For Eric Clapton’s own Oyster Albino Cosmograph Daytona, the price at auction is $1.4 million.
 Last sold at auction in 2015, the value of this unique piece continues to grow year-on-year, which makes it one of the most expensive watches in the world as of 2023.
 Considered the holy grail of Rolexes, this watch falls under reference 6263.

 3. Rolex Antimagnetique

 Selling at auction for an astonishing $2.5 million in 2016, collecting this beautiful watch certainly isn’t for the faint-hearted.
-With only a dozen in existence, it seems likely the value of this unique watch will only increase of time, possibly making it the most expensive watch ever produced by Rolex in the process, at the time of this writing in 2023.
+With only a dozen in existence, it seems likely the value of this unique watch will only increase over time, possibly making it the most expensive watch ever produced by Rolex in the process, at the time of this writing in 2023.

 2. Gold Rolex (Bao Dai)

-Selling at auction for an eye-watering $5 million in just a couple years ago, this gold Rolex is the second-most expensive watch Rolex has ever produced.
+Selling at auction for an eye-watering $5 million just a couple of years ago, this gold watch is the second-most expensive Rolex ever sold in the world as of 2023.
 This is, in part, thanks to its completely unique and luxurious design, and due to its fascinating and rich history.